Cybersecurity-LINKS/trust-service/README.md

 # Trust service

 This project is a microservice for creating and verifying proofs of data authenticity and data integrity.
-The application store the proofs on the [IOTA Tangle](https://wiki.iota.org/shimmer/).
+The application stores the proofs on the [IOTA Tangle](https://wiki.iota.org/shimmer/).
 To answer the requirement that a user should not own crypto tokens, a centralized approach has been used where the service handles the identity keys of the user.
-The microservice also expose the API to mint an NFT representing a dataset.
+The microservice also exposes the API to mint an NFT representing a dataset.
-The microservice logs are stored on IPFS and the CID to retrieve them is stored in traditional storage.
+The microservice logs are stored on IPFS, and the CID to retrieve them is stored in traditional storage.

 ## Getting started